Painting on Location

 The reflections and the wind ripples are my final strokes.

-NEXT PAINTING, acrylic, Little Salmon River
+NEXT PAINTING acrylic, Little Salmon River

-PREVIOUS PAINTING with tips, acrylic, Villa Tamaranda
+PREVIOUS PAINTING Acrylic, Villa Tamaranda

 Order this complete color course on CD, $35.00.